-The NGCR Committee regularly reviews Board leadership trends and has determined that combining the positions of Chairman and Chief Executive Officer is best for us.
+The NGCR Committee regularly reviews Board leadership trends, including external practice among similarly situated companies as well as feedback from investors, and has determined that combining the positions of Chairman and Chief Executive Officer is best for us at this time.
 Our current Board leadership structure consists of:

-Noel R. Wallace

-Chairman, President and CEO
+Noel R. Wallace Chairman, President and CEO